By using this site, you agree to the Privacy Policy and Terms of Use.

 Are frozen vegetables less nutritious than fresh ones?

-Research shows frozen vegetables often contain equal or higher levels of key vitamins compared to fresh produce.
+According to Bouzari et al. (2015) research at UC Davis, frozen vegetables often contain equal or higher levels of key vitamins compared to fresh produce.
 The rapid processing and stable storage conditions preserve nutrients effectively.

 Which nutrients are better preserved in frozen produce?